friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 * table of contents
 {:toc}

+After over a year of development, Friction has reached a significant milestone: version 1.0.

+Through multiple 0.9 series releases, we've significantly enhanced stability.
+With this version, we've achieved a solid foundation, delivering the basic features expected from an animation/motion graphics application.

 ## Changes

-Most of the major features for 1.0 are now ready for testing and feedback.
+The majority of key features planned for version 1.0 are now available for testing.

-**Warning!** *Project files saved in this version are not compatible with older versions of Friction.
-Beta versions may change the file format at any time, backup your work and don't use in production.*
+**Warning!** *Project files created in this beta version cannot be opened in older versions of Friction.
+File formats may change unexpectedly.
+Always back up your work and avoid using beta versions for production projects.*

 * [Easing support on timeline and graph](#easing-support)
 * [New Theme](#new-theme)